brian-conor-sanford/DEC20Threathunt/README.md

 ### Flag 12 – Discovery: Session Enumeration

 **Use Case:**
-Identifies commands used to enumerate active RDP and user sessions.
+Detect enumeration of active RDP and user sessions for situational awareness.

 DeviceProcessEvents
 | where DeviceName contains "azuki-adminpc"
-| where FileName in~ ("query.exe","qwinsta.exe")
+| where FileName in~ ("query.exe", "qwinsta.exe")
-| where ProcessCommandLine has_any ("query user","query session","qwinsta")
+| where ProcessCommandLine has_any (
+"query user",
+"query session",
+"qwinsta"
+)

 ---

 ### Flag 13 – Discovery: Domain Trust Enumeration

 **Use Case:**
-Detects reconnaissance activity aimed at identifying trust relationships between domains.
+Identify reconnaissance of domain trust relationships for lateral expansion planning.

 DeviceProcessEvents
 | where DeviceName contains "azuki-adminpc"
-| where ProcessCommandLine has_any ("domain_trusts","all_trusts")
+| where ProcessCommandLine has_any (
+"domain_trusts",
+"all_trusts"
+)

 ---

 ### Flag 14 – Discovery: Network Enumeration

 **Use Case:**
-Surfaces use of native utilities to enumerate network connections and routing information.
+Detect native utilities used to enumerate network connections and listening services.

 DeviceProcessEvents
 | where DeviceName contains "azuki-adminpc"
-| where FileName in~ ("netstat.exe","arp.exe","route.exe","nbtstat.exe","ipconfig.exe")
+| where FileName in~ (
+"netstat.exe",
+"arp.exe",
+"route.exe",
+"nbtstat.exe",
+"ipconfig.exe"
+)
 | order by Timestamp desc

 ---